It was the Okavango Delta that called us for our first Botswana adventure.

-Doesn't everyone go to Africa to see warthogs?
+I know everyone doesn't everyone go to Africa to see warthogs...

-I had to include them; they're so darn ugly that they're cute.
+I had to include warthogs in these photos; they're so darn ugly that they're cute.
 I just love 'em.
 Just look at that face!

 You'll surely see all those animals in Botswana, but how much of an adventure your trip is... is up to you... your attitude and sense of adventure will make (or break) any trip.
 Go willing to try anything and be flexible.
 I think sometimes serendipity plays a roll in any trip... so you should always be prepared to make the most of whatever is thrown in your way.